MSCI-245-342/hw-small-potatoes/hw-instructions.md

 # Small Potatoes

-This assigment is a reworking of the assignment "Hello Rails" by Armando Fox.
+This assignment is a reworking of the assignment "Hello Rails" by Armando Fox.
 It has been modified for MSCI 245 by Mark Smucker, July 2020.
 The signficiant differences between the two is that this version is complete (Hello Rails is draft in progress) and this version works with current version of Ruby and Rails.

 This assignment was tested using the MSCI-245-S20 stack (v3) on Codio.
 It works with [Ruby 2.6.6](https://ruby-doc.org/core-2.6.6/) and [Rails 6.0.3.2](https://guides.rubyonrails.org/).